Kinetic Initial Conditions for Inflation: Generic nature of kinetic dominance

-and by \eref{eqn:y_def}, we find that $y\ne0$ also.
-The problem therefore breaks down into two cases: \begin{enumerate} \item $y>0$ and $\psi\rightarrow\infty$ \item $y<0$ and $\psi\rightarrow -\infty$. \end{enumerate} We will consider the first case; the second may be treated in exactly the same way, with a couple of sign changes.
-We now show that there is at most one {\em finite}\/ solution $u$ satisfying the master equation \eref{eqn:master_eq} whilst remaining positive ($u>0$).
+The problem therefore breaks down into two possibilities: \(u>0\) and \(\psi\) increasing, or \(u<0\) and \(\psi\) decreasing.
+We will consider the first possibility; the second may be treated in exactly the same way, with a couple of sign changes.